Operating System

 Documents

-I used to use R markdown compiled to LaTeX, but I changed to using groff.
+I used to use R markdown compiled to LaTeX, then I changed to using groff.
 Groff is a much simpler typesetting system than LaTeX but it is very powerful.
-I highly recommend learning groff!
-I also recommend LaTeX, even for non-scientific disciplines.
+Now I use typst, which is also free software.
+It is not yet as powerful as LaTeX (yet), but it is incredibly easy to use and there are many cool features that made me love it.

 The benefits of using a typesetting system instead of word processors is that they allow you to focus on the content and worry about the formatting at a different time.
 They are also deterministic, i.e., you will always get the same results when you compile, whereas word processors like Microsoft Word will randomly break your configuration (if, for example, you insert an image in a spot the word processor doesn't like).
 Typesetters like groff and LaTeX work with plaintext and compile them into pretty documents.
 That means you can get all your formatting done separately from your actual work.
 Track changes can even be done using version control software like git!